Two Bicomplex and One Multicomplex Least Mean Square algorithms: Bicomplex LMS algorithms

-\end{proof} In the next results we will express the learning rule for the first BLMS algorithm in terms of two classical complex LMS algorithms using two bicomplex decompositions:
+In the next results we express the learning rule for the first BLMS algorithm in terms of two classical complex LMS algorithms using two bicomplex decompositions.
+We also delegate the proof of this Theorem to Appendix C.

-\begin{theorem} Let us consider the decomposition of the bicopmplex weights, error and input which are given respectively by Then, at time $\ell$ the learning rule of the first bicomplex LMS algorithm can be expressed in terms of two complex LMS algorithms as follows:
+\begin{theorem} Let us consider the decomposition of the bicomplex weights, error and input which are given respectively by Then, at time $\ell$ the learning rule of the first bicomplex LMS algorithm can be expressed in terms of two complex LMS algorithms.